climatescope/climatescope.org/app/_en_country/dr-congo.md

 #### Score Summary

-The Democratic Republic of Congo (DRC) scored 0.55 overall in Climatescope 2015, slipping several places to finish 50th on the list of countries overall and last among the African nations.
+The DRC scored 0.55 in Climatescope 2015, slipping several places to finish 50th on the list of countries overall and last among the African nations.
 The country’s highest score was on Greenhouse Gas Management Activities Parameter IV.

 On Enabling Framework Parameter I, the DRC ranked 50th.
 Its score was weakened by the lack of clean energy incentives and the lack of openness in the structure of its power sector.